 Apple’s outlined a series of known issues and developers are providing feedback of their own.

-In its newest iOS 12 beta change log, Apple outlines a series of known problems including issues with Siri, problems with HomeKit, problems with Wi-Fi calls (Wi-Fi calls might end unexpectedly when transitioning from Wi-Fi to cellular while on the T-Mobile network), issues with iOS 12’s new Screen Time feature, and issues with CarPlay.
+Apple says the most recent betas are plagued with Siri issues, problems with HomeKit, problems with Wi-Fi calls (Wi-Fi calls might end unexpectedly when transitioning from Wi-Fi to cellular while on the T-Mobile network), issues with iOS 12’s new Screen Time feature, and issues with Wallet.

 In addition to those issues, we’re hearing about odd battery drain, issues connecting devices to Wi-Fi networks and Bluetooth devices, crashes, abnormal amounts of lag, installation issues, Face ID problems, Touch ID problems, and issues with auto-brightness.